 You need to assess your chances of winning before committing resources to bidding.

 Capture planning is the process of deciding to BID or not, and working out HOW you will win.

 The extent of work put into capture planning is driven by the size of the opportunity.
-Large contracting firms typically have mature capture planning processes that are formally documented and put forward to the appropriate senior levels for approval.
+Large contracting firms typically have mature, formally documented capture planning processes submitted to senior levels for approval.

 - A description of the opportunity